a-norcliffe/Composite-Feature-Selection/README.md

 ## Citation
-If our paper or code helped you in your own research, please cite our work as
+If our paper or code helped you in your own research, please cite our work as:
 ```
 @article{imrie2022compfs,
   title={{C}omposite {F}eature {S}election using {D}eep {E}nsembles},